 Volunteering in Edinburgh

-Long term travel is awesome.
+Long-term travel is awesome.
 Giving back is awesome too.
 For backpackers looking to travel long-term on a budget in Edinburgh whilst making a real impact on local communities, look no further than World Packers.
-World Packers is an excellent platform connecting travelers with meaningful volunteer positions throughout the world.
+World Packers is an excellent platform connecting travellers with meaningful volunteer positions throughout the world.

 In exchange for a few hours of work each day, your room and board are covered.